-If you intend to pursue these careers, you should know what they may have in store for you in the future.
+If you intend to pursue these careers, you should conduct a thorough research on vet nurse vs vet tech.
+Thus, you will get to know what these professions have in store for you in the future.
 Technicians and nurses primarily assist veterinarians, so they can work in various veterinary-related establishments.

 You may work full-time, but part-time work is also available depending on the organization.
 Vet techs and nurses must stay overnight in emergency and critical care to look after animals and monitor their condition.
 Therefore, as a Vet tech or nurse, you must be physically fit to perform exhausting shifts.
 You may have to lift, lead, and hold animals of varying sizes for exams.